Music Therapy Makes a Difference

 Our faculty bring together more than 30 years of clinical and teaching experience, and many are still working clinically.
 This keeps our teaching strongly connected to clinical practice, and strengthens your experiences preparing for internship and professional life.

 Shenandoah’s Bachelor of Music Therapy program prepares you to work professionally as a Board Certified Music Therapist with clients in school, medical, mental health, hospice and rehabilitation settings.
 Our program offers both a classical and jazz emphasis and you are immersed in the energy of the Conservatory, taking classes and performing alongside dance, theater and performance majors.

 Shenandoah’s 34-credit Master of Music Therapy degree provides advanced theoretical, clinical and musical knowledge and skills for those who already have the MT-BC credential and wish to advance their clinical practice knowledge, while developing skills as a researcher.
 As a distance learning program, students travel to campus three weekends each semester for intensive study, completing additional work through distance learning formats.

 Professional Studies Certificate Program

-Shenandoah’s Professional Studies Program for Music Therapy Certification Eligibility provides a comprehensive course of graduate-level study for students who have completed an undergraduate degree in a related field (e.g. music, music education, psychology, etc.) and wish to become Board Certified Music Therapists (MT-BC).
-The Professional Studies Program for Music Therapy Certification Eligibility features a process-oriented approach that prepares you to interact with individuals in a wide range of circumstances, and to design, implement and evaluate therapeutic music experiences which are tailored to the individual’s interests and needs.
+Shenandoah’s Professional Studies Program for Music Therapy Certification Eligibility provides a comprehensive course of graduate-level study for students who have completed an undergraduate degree in music or a related field (e.g. music education, psychology, liberal studies, etc.) and wish to become Board Certified Music Therapists (MT-BC).
+Classes are held on campus two days a week and students work in small cohorts throughout their studies.
+The program is completed in two years, including internship.